 The Chinese government is systematically persecuting Uyghurs and other Muslim minorities on the basis of their religion and ethnicity.
 The Museum is gravely concerned that the Chinese government may be committing genocide against the Uyghurs.
 There is also reasonable basis to believe that the government of China is committing crimes against humanity, specifically the crimes of imprisonment or other severe deprivation of liberty, persecution, torture, sexual violence, forcible transfer, enslavement, and forced sterilization.
 Learn more about the conflict history and current threats to civilians.

-Our November 2021 report details the Chinese government's crimes against humanity the Uyghur people in the Xinjiang region of China, and our grave concerns that China may be committing genocide against them.
+Our November 2021 report details the Chinese government's crimes against humanity against the Uyghur people in the Xinjiang region of China, and our grave concerns that China may be committing genocide against them.

 Learn about China’s crimes against the Uyghurs, current threats they face, and what the US government is doing in response.